-‘Big Brother 21’ Week 6 Spoilers: Power Of Veto Winner Revealed
+‘Big Brother’ 21 Week 6 Spoilers: Power Of Veto Winner Revealed

 Warning: This article contains spoilers for Big Brother Season 21.

-A new Head of Household (HOH) has been crowned.
-Two nominees have been put on the block for eviction.
+A new Head of Household (HOH) has been crowned, and two nominees have been put on the block for eviction.
 The Power of Veto (POV) competition players have been selected and a POV winner has been crowned.
-Week 6 of Big Brother Season 21 may not have even begun on CBS but is in full swing over on the live feeds.
+Week 6 of Big Brother Season 21 may not have even begun on CBS, but is in full swing over on the live feeds.

 As The Inquisitr previously reported, Jessica Milagros is the sixth HOH of the season and placed Jackson Michie and Jack Matthews on the block for eviction.
 Along with Jessica and the two nominees, Kathryn Dunn, Nick Maccarone, and Tommy Bracco were selected to play in Saturday afternoon’s POV competition.